tjnieradka/AD-Entra-Lab/docs/02-VyOS-Router_Setup.md

 🔗 https://docs.vyos.io/en/equuleus/

-# VyOS 1.3 Configuration used in the lab
+# VyOS 1.3 Configuration

-The following are commands used to configure the VyOS router and firewall.
-The main obhjective is to allow connectivity between the on-premise Active Directory and Entra.
+The following are commands used to configure the VyOS router and firewall for the lab.
+The main objective is to allow connectivity between the on-premise Active Directory and Entra.
 ```
 # Interfaces
 set interfaces ethernet eth0 address dhcp